isaacovercast/QuoteWall/README.md

 ## 2023
 * "You care about Hardy-Weinberg equilibrium every day, you just don't know it." - A.K.
 1/7
 * "I write a 2013 dissertation a day." - F.B.
 1/14
+* "The internet is an ascertainment bias machine." - I.O.
+1/28

 # AK
 * "People can't get enough of hemipenes." - (9/24/15)